tiziano88/elm-protobuf-slides/slides.md

 -   Equivalence testing
     -   Written in Go
     -   Only test the protoc plugin
-    -   Convert proto file to elm using the plugin, compare output against golden
+    -   Convert Proto file to Elm using the plugin, compare output against golden
 -   Integration testing
     -   Written in Elm